 Estimated reading time: 4 minutes

 In my mid-20s, I changed my career perspective and focused on working and growing within a humanitarian context.
-It was not my dream job, but then I discovered that it was meaningful and gave personal fulfilment contributing something to society.
+It was not my dream job, but then I discovered it was meaningful and gave me personal fulfilment by contributing something to society.
 I enjoyed it and worked with an INGO for more or less 15 years in various contexts (sometimes extreme ones) within a diverse environment/multi-cultural environment.
-These experiences allow me to perform continuous analyses on the interactions with others and fit-in the best leadership style/method in each of my field assignment.
+These experiences allow me to perform continuous analyses on the interactions with others and fit in the best leadership style/method in each field assignment.

 Now, I am starting my journey to develop my authentic leadership.
-The journey is beginning with developing my self-awareness and be kind to myself.
+The journey begins with developing my self-awareness and being kind to myself.

 Discovering my authentic leadership is a process that requires discipline and long-term commitment.

-Sun Tzu, a great Chinese General, a military strategist said, “A leader leads by example and not by force”.
+Sun Tzu, a great Chinese General a military strategist, said, “A leader leads by example and not by force”.
 Marshall Goldsmith emphasized that those who lead by example demonstrate passion.
-In my perspective, an authentic leader has to lead by example, need to have a clear understanding of the vision and passion.
-Authenticity means genuine, real, based on facts, accurate, reliable.
+In my perspective, an authentic leader has to lead by example and needs to have a clear understanding of the vision and passion.
+Authenticity means genuine, real, facts-based, accurate, and reliable.

 How can you discover your Authentic Leadership and lead by example?
-Firstly, it is important that you know yourself.
-I believe that it is a key component of leadership, as we can’t lead others if we are not aware or understanding who we are.
+Firstly, it is crucial that you know yourself.
+I believe that it is a key component of leadership, as we can’t lead others if we are not aware of or understand who we are.

-In their article “Discovering Your Authentic Leadership”, Bill George and team, remind us to know who we are before starting leading others.
+In their article “Discovering Your Authentic Leadership”, Bill George and his team remind us to know who we are before starting leading others.
 The article highlighted that the start of our authentic leadership is by understanding the story of our lives and challenges us with questions such as :

 – What is the journey to go through the pain and consequences of each decision look like?